 Note that if LDP is running on regular interfaces also, then the prefixes LDP learns are going to be distributed over both the T-LDP session as well as regular IGP interfaces.
+However, only /32 FEC prefixes will be resolved over RSVP LSPs.
 The policy controls which prefixes go over the T-LDP session, for example, only /32 prefixes, or a particular prefix range.